 Would you prefer to hold your child’s birthday party at home or at a party venue?

-Party venues, such as play centers and animal farms, benefit from economies of scale, so the actual cost per child can be lower than if you organize a home-based party.
-In addition, the staff at party venues organize games, entertainment and food and drink, so all you need to do is turn up with the birthday cake.
+Party venues, such as play centers and animal farms, benefit from economies of scale, so the actual cost per child can be lower than if you host a home-based party.
+Also, the staff at party venues organize games, entertainment, and food and drink, so all you need to do is turn up with the birthday cake.

-If you decide to have a home party, hiring a children’s entertainer, such as a magician, comedian or face painter, will help the party to run smoothly.
-You’ll be able to prepare the food while the children are being entertained.
+If you decide to have a party at your home, hiring a children’s entertainer, such as a magician, comedian or face painter, will keep the kids amused while you put out the food.

 How Many Children Should You Invite?

 Another consideration is the number of children you’d like to invite.
 If you have a home-based party, you’ll need to limit the number of children unless you have a large house and yard.
 If you want to invite your child’s entire class, a party venue would be the best option.

 Length of Party

 For children under age five, a shorter party of one to one-and-a-half hours is best because young children get tired quickly.
 For children between the ages of 5 and 10, parties usually last between 2 and 3 hours.

 Most venues have a set time for parties.
 Make sure parents know when to pick up their children from the party.

 If you’re having a home party, ask your child to suggest some themes.
 These could be generic such as pirates or princesses or character-based themes.
 Some ideas are Thomas the Tank Engine, Ben 10 or Spiderman for boys or Dora the Explorer, Frozen or Hello Kitty for girls.